 USM's Office of Public Affairs will continuously review our strategies and best practices for using social media.
 Since social media is evolving rapidly, the USM Social Media Compliance Policy is a document that will evolve over time.

 The University of Southern Maine has identified primary social media accounts that tie directly to our communication and marketing objectives to engage our audiences, increase enrollment and raise the profile of USM.

-Also, if departments or programs post news on their own social media accounts, Public Affairs can potentially also share their posts via the USM official social media accounts.
-Since the primary purpose of social media is to engage an audience, if departments' accounts are not being utilized, Public Affairs may also work with them to devise strategies to enhance that presence, or help them determine if they wish to move forward with the account or not.
+The primary purpose of social media is to engage an audience.
+If departmental accounts are not being effectively utilized, remain stagnant or do not adhere to the USM brand (Section IV), the Office of Public Affairs will work with page administrators to devise strategies to enhance their presence or help them determine if they wish to move forward with the account or not.